jacobcolyvan/spotify-metadata/README.md

 <hr>

 ### Setup
-If you want to set up your own copy of this site, run ```npm i``` after cloning, and create a ```.env``` file in the root directory (or set it in your local environment) with your Spotify ClientID and and a callback URI, with the names:
+If you want to set up your own copy of this site, run ```npm i``` after cloning, and create a ```.env``` file in the root directory (or set it in your local environment) with your Spotify ClientID and a callback URI, with the names:

 - ```REACT_APP_SPOTIFY_CLIENT_ID2```, and
 - ```REACT_APP_SPOTIFY_CALLBACK_URI```.

-Your Spotify ClientID can be found by registering your app.
+Your Spotify ClientID can be found by <a href='https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app'>registering your app</a>.

 <hr>